wtarimo/mktyp_code/README.md

-# mktyp_code
+# TYP-CS Spring 2015
-Projects For The MKTYP Class
+Some Projects Code For The MKTYP Class